 Searching for motivation and inspiration is positive; waiting to be inspired is negative.

 We live in a technological age where there is no excuse as to why a photographer can’t find motivation.
-Websites such as Pinterest, Tumblr, 500px, Flickr and Instagram are image-based communities (and almost as popular as the iPhotography gallery) which are awash with creative art.
+Websites such as Pinterest, Tumblr, 500px, Flickr and Instagram are image-based communities (and almost as popular as the iPhotography gallery) that are awash with creative art.

-We don’t want to crush any motivation you find, but it may be a better approach to try out small-scale projects that are quick and easy to do at home.
+We don’t want to crush any motivation you find, but for fear of setting the bar too high straight away.
+If you’ve been feeling low for a while it may be a better approach to try out small, scaled projects that are quick and easy to do at home.

 We’ve all heard the jokes about why some people buy big fancy sports cars, but that compensation is sometimes true in photography – well not exactly the same but let us explain!

 Imagine that same person recently won the lottery or has just retired and has got some expendable income, does that make his photography knowledge greater than yours?
-Or is it just the case he/she had the opportunity to invest in expensive kit?
+Or is it just the case he/she had the opportunity to invest in an expensive kit?

 What people think about you and your camera is irrelevant when your pictures are better composed, exposed and filled with messages in comparison to a gear-hungry photographer who relies on presets and AUTO settings, despite having access to expensive equipment.

 Building up your photography knowledge can be as simple as taking a photography course and learning the basic skills needed to become a solid photographer.
 There’s no easy way to gain knowledge it takes time, validation and then sometimes refresher training, but that’s the way every good photographer got there.
 No-one woke up and just became Picasso!